mozilla/mozilla-ignite/README.md

 Runing the test suite
 =====================

-SSH into the virtualbox:

-    vagrant ssh

-And run the test suite:
+From inside the VM run the test suite:

     fab test

 Compress the assets
 ===================

-SSH into the virtual box:

-    vagrant ssh

-Stop apache:

-    sudo /etc/init.d/apache2 stop

-Run the development server
+From inside the VM run:

     python manage.py compress_assets